-- > IVOL portfolio is approximately 85% US Treasuries (TIPS) - Balance of portfolio is dynamically managed fixed income options
+- IVOL portfolio is approximately 85% US Treasuries (TIPS) - Balance of portfolio is dynamically managed fixed income options do not want duration exposure.

-TIPS Alone
+• The Consumer Price Index (CPI) is the only inflation measure used in TIPS; roughly 1/3 of CPI is rent.
+Rent costs may not be relevant for many investors.

-- TIPS are long duration; therefore, they lose in price terms when interest rates move higher. - Many investors own short duration bonds due to concerns about higher interest rates, and do not want duration exposure. - CPI is the only inflation measure used in TIPS; roughly 1/3 of CPI is rent.
-Rent costs may not be relevant for many investors. - Using TIPS alone linked to CPI as the only inflation protection for a portfolio is similar to owning the Dow Jones Index as a sole allocation to equities.
+Using TIPS alone linked to CPI as the only inflation protection for a portfolio is similar to owning the Dow Jones Index as a sole allocation to equities.